drik245/v4k_shrike/34_ble_gamepad/README.md

 Turn your Shrike Fi into a **wireless Bluetooth gamepad** that shows up on your PC exactly like an Xbox controller — complete with **dual analog thumbsticks** and **4 face buttons (A, B, X, Y)**.

 > [!WARNING]
 > **Disclaimer:** This project serves as a proof of concept.
-The standard KY-023 Arduino joystick modules have poor mechanical return-to-center and large deadzones, making them not very suitable for serious or competitive gaming.
-It is a great educational project for learning BLE HID and analog mapping!
+The standard KY-023 Arduino joystick modules have poor mechanical return-to-center and large deadzones, making them unsuitable for serious or competitive gaming.
+Furthermore, because this exposes a standard generic HID device rather than a proprietary XInput device, many modern PC games will not recognize it natively without the use of translation software like Steam Input or x360ce.
+It is, however, a great educational project for learning BLE HID and analog mapping!

 > **Board:** Shrike Fi only (ESP32-S3 has built-in Bluetooth)